WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 Alyssa thinks her friends Ben and Eva may like to attend the lecture and forwards the message to them.
-Ben has known Alyssa's mother for a long time and already has a local Petname for her which says `Alyssa's Mom`, also rendering as a locally set name with a golden star.
+Ben has known Alyssa's mother for a long time and already has a local Petname for her which says `Susan` (which is Dr. Nym's first name, and Ben's longstanding friendship with Alyssa means he knows Alyssa's mother on a first-name basis), also rendering as a locally set name with a golden star.

 However, Eva has never met Alyssa's mother before.
 The incoming message suggests the name "Dr. Nym" (email similarly